mrtolkien/mrtolkien.github.io/_posts/2023-01-05-tolkstack-v2.md

   - Vim
 ---

-In January 2020 [I made a blog post recapitulating where my tech stack was at](https://blog.tolki.dev/development/lol-data-stack/).
+In January 2020 [I made a blog post explaining my tech stack](https://blog.tolki.dev/development/lol-data-stack/).
 At the time of writing I was leaning heavily into Python, Postgres, SQLAlchemy, FastAPI, and Docker.
 I had plans to switch from PyCharm to VS Code and finally ditch Windows for a Debian variant.

 While some of those tech choices have changed I'm pretty happy with what I decided on back then.
 But I am now at a crossroads where I will heavily change my stack and it went through a few iterations in those last three years.
 I think now is a good time to review those changes and decide on the next steps!